latture/pallas-solver/README.md

 Credits
 -------
-This libary uses the local minimization algorithms from Google's Ceres solver.
+This library uses the local minimization algorithms from Google's Ceres solver.
 Implementations of the global optimization algorithms are based on Scipy's optimize package.
-Because of the similarities between the Pallas algorithms and scipy.optimize, much of the documentation was taken from their source.
+Because of the similarities between the Pallas algorithms and scipy.optimize, much of the documentation was adapted from their source.